-The ESI mode transfers ions in solution into the gas phase.
+Using ESI/MS ESI is considered to be a soft ionization technique.
+The ESI source transfers ions in solution to the gas phase.
 Many samples that previously were not suitable for mass analysis (for example, heat-labile compounds or high molecular mass compounds) can be analyzed by ESI.
-ESI can be used to analyze any polar compound that makes a preformed ion in solution.
-The term preformed ion can include adduct ions.
-For example, polyethylene glycols can be analyzed from a solution containing ammonium acetate, because of adduct formation between the NH4+ ions in the solution and oxygen atoms in the polymer.
-With ESI, the range of molecular masses that can be analyzed by the LTQ XL MS detector is greater than 100,000 u, due to multiple charging.
-ESI is especially useful for the mass analysis of polar compounds, which include: biological polymers (for example, proteins, peptides, glycoproteins, and nucleotides); pharmaceuticals and their metabolites; and industrial polymers.
+ESI can be used to analyze any polar compound that is an ion in solution.
+This can include adduct ions.
+For example, polyethylene glycols can be analyzed from a solution containing ammonium acetate, because of adduct formation between NH4+ ions in the solution and oxygen atoms in the polymer.
+With ESI, the range of molecular masses that can be analyzed by the Finnigan LXQ MS detector can be greater than 50,000 u if there is multiple charging.
+ESI is especially useful for the mass analysis of polar compounds.
+Included in this class of compounds are: biological polymers (such as, proteins, peptides, glycoproteins, and nucleotides), pharmaceuticals and their metabolites, and industrial polymers.